Tony Marston's Blog About software development, PHP and OOP

 ?>

-Note that this example uses the 'update1' controller, although there are over 40 different controllers, one for each of my Transaction Patterns.
+Note that this example uses the 'add1' controller, although there are over 40 different controllers, one for each of my Transaction Patterns.
+This script "injects" the name of the target class file into the designated Controller using the variable $table_id.

 Using DI here has great benefits as the number of Model classes is quite huge (300+), and new classes for new database tables can be generated at any time.
 The method names used within each Controller are common to every Model class (due to the fact that they are all inherited from the same abstract table class) which is why they can operate on any Model class.